Metaethics: Non-realist cognitivism

+Akhlaghi and others believe that non-realist cognitivism is an attractive theory because: (1.) it offers an alternative to traditional non-naturalism by avoiding metaphysical objections against it that many take to be decisive; (2.) it offers an alternative to Simon Blackburn and Allan Gibbard's Quasi-Realism, which many have rejected due to its non-cognitivism; (3.) if successful, it would reveal entirely misguided the strong motivation for naturalism and error theories: non-naturalism's seeming incompatibility with naturalism about reality more generally.

 Non-cognitivist theories

 Non-cognitivist theories hold that ethical sentences are neither true nor false because they do not express genuine propositions.
 Non-cognitivism is another form of moral anti-realism.
 Most forms of non-cognitivism are also forms of expressivism, however some such as Mark Timmons and Terrence Horgan distinguish the two and allow the possibility of cognitivist forms of expressivism.
 Non-cognitivism includes: